ayusbhar2/verifiNN/README.md

 # verifiNN

-This project implements a semi-definite programming (SDP) based verification algorithm for Deep Neural Networks from the ground up.
+This project implements the training of deep linear networks from the ground up.
+We also intend to use it in investigating the loss landscape of deep linear networks and comparing it with other learning models, e.g. linear rigression.
+We hope to publish the results of our learing in the forrm of blog posts.

 Prerequisites:
 - python 3